LibreSolid/solid-node/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-Solid Framework could always use more documentation, whether as part of the
+SolidNode could always use more documentation, whether as part of the
-official Solid Framework docs, in docstrings, or even on the web in blog posts,
+official SolidNode docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/lfagundes/solid_node/issues.
+The best way to send feedback is to file an issue at https://github.com/LibreSolid/solid-node/issues.

 If you are proposing a feature: